How classic pet training can help you get what you want from your kids.

 Remember that if you become frustrated with how long it is taking to get this new behavior instilled in your child and switch over to negative reinforcers, such as scolding her for not doing the skill you are working on, you may push her learning backwards.
 The idea is to keep it clear and concise and to help get a behavior that is important to you to become important to the child because it now means something to her.

 Kids all want to be praised and validated.
 Believe it or not, they do actually want to please you.
 You just don't make sense to them sometimes and, let's face it, they don’t make sense to you all the time either.
 Working on behaviors with rewards helps to bridge that language gap.
 Once you get practice at this, you can start to expand this idea to other areas of your life too.
 Wouldn't it be nice to get your husband to put his socks in the hamper as well?
-8 Tips To Help Console A Grieving Friend
+8 Ways To Console A Grieving Friend (That Will Actually Help)

 Getting someone's attention, remaining calm, being clear as to what you want and responding positively when you get it, is all basic communication.
 Start working on training your children and you may find that your communication in all areas of your life will drastically improve.